ZDCM-04

 ZDCM-04, also known as DOC-fenethylline, is a recreational designer drug with psychedelic effects.
-It is a phenethylamine derivative which is thought to act as a prodrug for DOC and theophylline in the same way in which fenethylline acts as a prodrug for amphetamine and theophylline.
-ZDCM-04 was made illegal in Italy in March 2020. and has reportedly been identified from seized drug samples in Thailand.
+It is a phenethylamine derivative which is thought to act as a prodrug of DOC and theophylline in the same way in which fenethylline acts as a prodrug for amphetamine and theophylline.
+ZDCM-04 was made illegal in Italy in March 2020.
+It has reportedly been identified from seized drug samples in Thailand.